When it comes to helping your group experience the warmth and beauty of Puerto Rico, ground transportation is an essential part of planning logistics.

 Upon exiting the airport terminals, travelers will see an organized line of taxicabs waiting to serve.
 Airport staff will assist in figuring out the pre-fixed fare — depending on the destination — and provide that information before travelers enter the cab.
 Note that luggage, number of passengers, and tolls may increase fares in some cases.
-Taxis are cash-only.
-Rideshare apps like Uber are unable to pick up passengers from the airport (but they can drop passengers off there).
+Taxis accept credit cards but must be informed upon requesting the service.

 Around the Island

 As with any destination, the frequency of taxis is much higher in larger cities than in rural areas.
 Taxicabs may be hailed anywhere, but there are areas where it’s better to call the cab company to arrange a ride rather than waiting for one to pass by.